Southwest Finland

-The area comprising the Southwest is largely the same as the historical province of Finland Proper, so named because it is the original home of the tribe known as the Finns proper.
+The region largely corresponds to the historical province of Finland Proper.
+Until 2019, its official English name was Finland Proper, a designation still used in Finnish (Varsinais-Suomi) and Swedish (Egentliga Finland).

 Origin of the name Finland Proper

-The name of Finland Proper has a historical function.
-In historic times, in the area of the present Southern Finland lived three tribes, which were the Finns proper, the Tavastians and the Karelians.
-The southwestern part of the country, the province where the Finns proper lived, was simply called Finland (Finnish: Suomi).
-In the 17th century the name began to be used to refer to the whole land and a specified name for the lesser Finland was required.
-The first notes Fennigia specialiter dicta and Fennigia presse dicta were recorded in Latin in the 1650s, and the Swedish Finland för sig sielft and Egenteliga Finland later in the 18th century.
-The modern form Egentliga Finland was in official use at the end of the century, and the Finnish term Varsinais-Suomi became established only around the 1850s.
+The name Finland Proper has historical roots.
+In Early Middle Ages, in the area of the present-day Southern Finland was inhabited by three main tribes: the Finns, the Tavastians and the Karelians.
+The southwestern part of the country, where the Finns lived, was originally called simply Finland (Suomi in Finnish).

+By the 17th century, the name Finland began to be used for a broader area, creating a need for a more specific name for this region.
+The earliest recorded terms for "Finland Proper" appeared in Latin in the 1650s as Fennigia specialiter dicta and Fennigia presse dicta.
+Later, in the 18th century, the Swedish terms Finland för sig sielft and Egenteliga Finland emerged.
+The modern Swedish name Egentliga Finland became officially recognized by the end of the century, while the Finnish equivalent, Varsinais-Suomi, was established around the 1850s.